-The first function Switchboard works around is the dynamic IP address problem by acting as a Directory Server.
-Codec users simply log in to the free server and are given an Account, username, and password.
+The first function Switchboard works around is the dynamic IP address problem; it does this by acting as a Directory Server.
+Codec users simply log in to the free server and are given an account, username, and password.
 Once logged in, it's a simple process to input the details of each owned codec.
 On the codec itself, the user should input a familiar name by which the codec will be known within that group.